 This legacy of experience in equipment, procedure, and methodology was unique in the history of satellite reconnaissance.
-It provided a solid basis for producing a new system capable of acquiring intelligence information on its first flight.
+It provided a solid basis for producing a new system capable of acquiring intelligence information on its

+Handle via BYEMAN-TALENT-KEYHOLE Control Systems Jointly BYE 140002-90 first flight.
 Later history showed that when defects did appear in GAMBIT-3, they were usually the product of oversight or accident, rather than a failure of process.